luatnc87/robust-data-analytics-platform-with-duckdb-dbt-iceberg/README.md

-# Building a robust data analytics platform with the Duckdb, dbt, and iceberg
+# Building a robust data analytics platform with the DuckDB, dbt, Iceberg and Superset
 Modern analytics platforms require robust data storage, transformation, and management tools.
 DuckDB provides a simple, high-performance, columnar analytical database.
 DBT simplifies data transformation and modeling, and Iceberg offers scalable data lake management capabilities.
 Combining these tools can create a powerful and flexible analytics platform.

 # Understanding the tools